The Winter weather season in Illinois and across the country raises the danger level for employees on the job.

 Workers Compensation Benefits Do Not Depend on Fault

-In a personal injury claim, you would need to prove that the accident was someone else’s fault.
-They may be able to avoid responsibility if the snow and ice was the result of natural accumulation.
+In a personal injury claim, you must prove the accident was someone else’s fault.
+They might be able to avoid responsibility if the snow and ice resulted from natural accumulation.

 What to Do Right After the Accident Occurred

-In Illinois, you have 45 days from the time of your injuries to give notice to your employer.
+In Illinois, you have 45 days from your injuries to notify your employer.
 You should immediately see a doctor to get documentation of your physical condition.

 Your employer may direct you to a physician from their network whom you must see.

-If you need extensive medical treatment, make sure to see every doctor necessary and follow their recommendation to recover from your slip and fall accident.
+If you need extensive medical treatment, see every doctor necessary and follow their recommendation to recover from your slip and fall accident.

 Slip and Fall Injuries from Snow and Ice